itsays-zqc/my-website/docs/examples/PIC/DirectionalCoupler/DirectionalCoupler.md

 <div class="text-justify">

 &emsp;&emsp;Like the operations with the FDE module, after configuring the simulation wavelength, grid precision, and other parameters, we need to set the relevant parameters for simulation and parameterized modeling in Region 0.
-This includes defining the paths and names for the simulation files and output results, as well as specifying the path for importing the GDS layout.
+This includes defining the paths and names for the simulation files and output results and specifying the path for importing the GDS layout.

 </div>